Joe Garofalo« Employee directory

 Associate Professor and Co-Director, Center for Technology and Teacher Education

 - M.Ed., Indiana University, 1982

 - B.A., Lehman College, 1973

-When not at the Curry School, I spend much of my time coaching girls’ fast pitch softball and trying to learn to play electric blues guitar and bluegrass banjo.
-My wife and I are from New York, so we have a family of UVA and NY Giants football fans.
-Our two daughters both play trumpet, one in the UVA Cavalier Marching Band, and the other in her middle school orchestra.
-They also play guitar and bass.
-When they were younger, both were glad to play along with me; now, I am lucky to convince one of them to jam.
+When not at the Curry School, I have spent much of my time coaching girls’ fast pitch softball and trying to learn to play electric blues guitar.
+Originally from the Bronx, I have a family of UVA and NY Giants football fans.
+Our two daughters both play trumpet; the younger one currently plays in the UVA Cavalier Marching Band and the older one is a UVA Marching Band alum.
+They also play a little guitar and bass.
+When they were younger, both were glad to play along with me, but now I am lucky to convince one of them to jam.
 Also, we are vegetarians and like to cook (and eat!).

 My teaching and research interests are in mathematical problem solving and thinking, use of technology to enhance teaching and learning, and mathematics teacher education.